 4. Keep calm

-In most situations where two parties don’t agree, there might be an argument that arises when things get too personal or too heated.
+In most situations where two parties don’t agree, there may be an argument that arises when things get too personal or too heated.

 It’s important to keep in mind that nothing good comes from getting annoyed, upset, or loud when attempting a compromise.